 A year is punctuated by annual holidays, holy days, festivals and celebrations.
 Every year, beginning with our 94/95 issue, The Witches’ Almanac has featured a list of annual holidays, which may be found among its front pages as well as within each issue’s Moon calendar pages.
 These dates were compiled by Elizabeth Pepper, the founder of The Witches’ Almanac.

-Many of these dates, such as the Solstices and Sabbats are widely familiar but others like the Night of the Watchers, White Lotus Day and the Feast of Janus remain mysterious and elusive and so, every year, The Witches’ Almanac receives mail from readers seeking information about these holidays.
-In response to these many requests, long-time Witches’ Almanac staff writer, Barbara Stacy compiled the following introductions and explanations
+Many of these dates, such as the Equinoxes, Solstices and Sabbats are widely familiar but others like the Night of the Watchers, White Lotus Day and the Feast of Janus remain mysterious and elusive.
+Because of this, every year, The Witches’ Almanac receives mail from readers seeking information about these holidays.
+In response to these many requests, long-time Witches’ Almanac staff writer, the late Barbara Stacy, compiled the following introductions and explanations.

 March 20, Vernal Equinox